TYPE A PERSONALITY

 The loyalty trait is a part of all personality types.
-However, for Type-A, it is the dominate extrinsic trait.
+However, the A-Types elevate it a dominate extrinsic trait.

-Many believe that loyalty is one-directional – devotion to the Type-A, rather than from the Type-A. But you would be wrong.
-They use loyalty to fiercely protect and benefit those in their family, clan, or group.
+Many believe that loyalty is one-directional.
+That is, a devotion to the Type-A, rather than from the Type-A. But you would be wrong.
+The Type A Personalities use loyalty to fiercely protect and benefit those in their family, clan, or group.

-A famous professional golfer illustrates the benefits of giving loyalty to others.
+Jack Nicklaus, a famous professional golfer, illustrates the benefits of giving loyalty to others.
 He was loyal to his family, trainer, caddie, and all of his employees.
 He included them in his successes.

 2. Protection.
 The Type A stands guard from all outside forces, i.e., events and people from outside the family or clan.
-They will act swiftly to protect those against these forces.
+They will act swiftly to protect those against these intruders.

 They honor the protection traits to the point that once triggered, they respond impulsively.
 This means that the A-type’s “go-to” move from a perceived threat is to “attack.”
-For example, do not jump out from behind a bush to scare an A Type.
+As such, it would be a bad idea to jump out from behind a bush to scare them.

 Mounting a defense before knowing the facts will likely end up compounding the problem.
-Avoiding unnecessary stress by asking, “Is there something bothering you?”
+Asking, “Is there something bothering you?” will avoid unnecessary stress.

-If you screwed up in a big way, finding a hidden benefit is your strongest defense.
+If you screwed up in a big way, your strongest defense is finding a hidden benefit.
 This is what the A Type Personality wants to hear.
 Crying and blaming others does not imply strength.
-And, finding a benefit is always present.
+And finding a benefit is almost always present.

 Can you find any other benefits?